How To Prepare For And Deal With Earthquakes

 Earthquakes are probably the most difficult type of disaster to prepare for, for two reasons.
 First, there is absolutely no warning when one is going to strike.
 Second, you never know how or where it’s going to strike.
 Two earthquakes of the same magnitude aren’t necessarily going to have the same destructive capability.
 A shallow 5.0 quake, can potentially create more damages and injury than a 7.0 quake centered deep within the earth.
 Shallow earthquakes mean more shaking and more cracks and fissures in the earth, which in turn damages more buildings, streets and injures more people.
 You also have to factor in how close the earthquake is to your home and where your home is located.
 We once experienced a 1.5 quake that was centered very close to our home and knocked books off the shelves – while a 6.4 earthquake 30 or 40 miles away got us out of bed, but left our possessions exactly where they were the night before.

-In earthquake country “location, location, location couldn’t be more true.
+In earthquake country “location, location, location" couldn’t be more true.
 Remember the parable of the man who built his house on the sand versus the man who built his on the rock?
-Those guys must have lived in earthquake country!
+Those guys definitely lived in earthquake country!
 It’s called liquefaction.
 Especially in California, in areas where there are high concentrations of sand in the soil – aka high priced beach communities – the violent shaking of an earthquake causes water underground to rise up through the sandy soil, turning pseudo solid earth beneath homes to turn into liquid, swallowing anything above it – houses, stores, freeway on ramps.
 Making sure that your home is built on rock solid ground is a great first step to long term earthquake safety.

 The final reason that earthquakes are so hard to prepare for, is that they tend to happen very early in the morning.
 Imagine being shaken out of a sound sleep, only to realize that your bed, your walls and your floor are all moving in opposite directions, while you try and remember the first item on your disaster checklist!
 Not going to happen!
+In fact that’s the reason we wrote our blog post, How to Earthquake Proof Your Bedroom.

-The first step, is to make sure that you have your earthquake survival gear and know how to secure your home and personal safety when an earthquake strikes.
+The First Step, is to make sure that you have your earthquake survival gear and know how to secure your home and personal safety when an earthquake strikes.

-There are literally hundreds of sources that can give you tremendous lists of what you should have on hand during an earthquake, including our web site.
-Even more will give you specific instructions on what to do before and after a quake – for example, how to turn off your gas line, or when to boil your water – so we won’t get into details like that.
 You should also create or update your evacuation checklist, detailing the items that you and your family would need if you were unable to live in your home for three or more days.
 This includes all of your necessities, prescriptions, vital documents (or access to them on portable hard drives, online or in out of area safe deposit boxes), keepsakes, personal and professional contacts, ID and basic medical history and anything else that your family will need while evacuated.

 And THAT – knowing what to do and where to go after the disaster, is step three.
 The most important step of all.